LET’S BE FWENDS ISSUE #105:

 A Plausibly Deniable Database

 Although it might have limited practical application for me and anyone I know (but then again, what do I know?), I find the idea of an encryption scheme that hides the fact there is something encrypted at all very interesting.
-I guess it’s the second part of keeping something secret: Hiding the existence of the thing you want no-one to know.
+I guess it’s the second part of keeping something secret: Hiding the_existence_of the thing you want no-one to know.
+But then again, Bruce Schneier is of course right when he says that using such a plausible deniable database would keep the attacker from knowing when to stop beating the crap out of you to get all the decryption keys.

 Hacker-Laws